 If you're an admin in your admin account (toggle accounts if you need to), you can update a company's details by following the instructions in the dropdown(s) below.
 Or, you can update an employee's or contractor's personal information if needed.

 Once we receive your request and correspondence attachment, we'll update the company name in your Gusto account.
 We cannot make this change until we receive the IRS documentation reflecting the change (submitting only state documents will not suffice).

-Change in ownership/structure:
+Change in ownership/structure

 Step 1: Create a new Gusto account.

 Step 2: In your new Gusto account, input your new company info:

 We can assist with migrating employee info over to your new account, as long as your employees have not changed work locations.

 Step 3: Contact us from the Help or Priority support section of your account about the FEIN change.
 Let us know which employees you DO NOT want migrated over, if any, so we can make sure your accounts are accurate.
 If we also manage your benefits, let us know in your email so we may put you in contact with our Benefits team so that your benefits are not terminated with your carrier.